 Do They Make Good Family Pets?

-The Saluki is an ancient, honorable sighthound.
+The breed is an ancient, honorable sighthound.
 But this isn’t the dog for everyone.
 Breeders and owners say that they are not great around children.
 But, not because the Saluki dog breed will harm your kids.

 Instead, children may be too much for this dog.
 A child can, without meaning to or even realizing it, easily play too rough for your Saluki.
 For this reason, breeders advise never to leave a Saluki and a child in a room together unsupervised.